cmusatyalab/openface/docs/setup.md

 be available in your shell.

 ### OpenFace
+In OSX, install `findutils` and `coreutils` with Brew or MacPorts for the prefixed GNU variants `gfind` and `gwc`.
+These are required for the commands to be compatible with the Linux defaults of these commands.

-From the root OpenFace directory, run `sudo python2 setup.py install`.
+From the root OpenFace directory, install the Python dependencies with
+`sudo python2 setup.py install`.

 Run [models/get-models.sh](https://github.com/cmusatyalab/openface/blob/master/models/get-models.sh)
 to download pre-trained OpenFace models on the combined CASIA-WebFace and FaceScrub database.
 This also downloads dlib's pre-trained model for face landmark detection.
-This will incur about 500MB of network traffic for the compressed models that will decompress to about 1GB on disk.
+This will incur about 200MB of network traffic.